 If you’re looking for a short trip near downtown Bozeman—and don’t mind company—try the Bozeman Pond.
 A day-use-only site, it offers a small boat launch, plenty of green grass, and toilets.
 It’s the perfect place to bring a picnic and spend a relaxing afternoon close to home.
-Or take the 15-minute jaunt east to Axtell Bridge on the Gallatin for easy access and cold, clear water.
+Or take the 15-minute jaunt west to Axtell Bridge on the Gallatin for easy access and cold, clear water.
 If you’ve got more time, drive up Bridger Canyon to Fairy Lake.
 This picturesque alpine retreat offers fishing, camping, and beautiful day hikes.
 The water tends to be chilly, but on those super hot summer afternoons, the cool mountain water is just the respite you need.

 If you’re headed to Yellowstone Park, drop into the Firehole River for a fun swimming hole below a slot canyon, perfect for cooling off after exploring the thermal features.
 (Remember that it is Yellowstone and therefore apt to be crawling with tourists.)
 Headed back through Livingston, scope out the 9th St. Bridge over the Yellowstone River, where locals partake of the large swimming area and sprawling beach.
 Be advised: the Yellowstone River has powerful currents; be careful swimming and keep kids and dogs close.